kubero-dev/kubero-cli/README.md

 # kubero-cli
 A CLI for kubero.
 The simplest PaaS for Kubernetes.
 The main repository is [here](https://github.com/kubero-dev/kubero).
+Please use the main repository to open issues.

 ## Installation